SlasshyOverhere/Zylmia/README.md

 ## Security

-- API keys are stored locally in the browser's localStorage (not sent to any server)
+- API access token is stored in environment variables (`.env` file)
+- The `.env` file is gitignored and should never be committed to version control
 - All API calls are made directly from the browser to TMDB's servers
 - No user data is stored on any backend